Evidence based medicine and policy

 Advantages of EBM1

-• EBM allows the patient access to the most recent clinical knowledge
+• EBM allows clinicians and patients access to the most recent clinical knowledge

-• Evidence based medicine can be learnt by people from different backgrounds and at any stage in their careers.
+• EBM can be learnt by people from different backgrounds and at any stage in their careers.

 • EBM has the potential to improve continuity and uniformity of care through the development of common approaches and guidelines

-• It can help providers make better use of limited resources by enabling them to evaluate clinical effectiveness of treatments and services
+• It can help providers make better use of limited resources by enabling them to evaluate clinical- and cost-effectiveness of treatments and services

 Disadvantages of EBM1

-• Evidence based medicine takes time both to learn and to practice
+• EMB takes time to both learn and practice

-• Establishing the infrastructure for practising evidence based medicine costs money, for example buying and maintaining suitable computer systems
+• Establishing the infrastructure for practicing EBM costs money, for example buying and maintaining suitable computer systems

 • EBM exposes gaps in the evidence.
 However, this can also be helpful in generating local and national research projects